 How long do certificate holders have to implement the revised policy?

-The policy becomes effective August 1, 2019.
-Certificate holders will have until August 1, 2020 to transition to interim implementation*.
+The policy became effective August 1, 2019.
+Previously, certificate holders previously had until August 1, 2020 to transition to full implementation.
+Due to the COVID-19 pandemic, FSC has extended the transition period through December 31, 2020.
 Please refer to the Interpretation and Decision Tree for more information.

 To stay up-to-date on communications from FSC US regarding the FSC Pesticides Policy, please join the FSC US Policy & Standards Forum.
 To join the Forum, please email email@example.com.